sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

-  The following spreadsheet shows the example output:
+  The following spreadsheet shows the example output.
+The first tab contains fields with single values, for example the start date field, and succeeding tabs contain fields with table output, for example, the account list table.

 [block:html]
 {